adamtimm/katacoda-scenarios/pg_featureserv/03-pg_featureserv-ui.md

 ### OpenAPI Schema

 If you click on ```OpenAPI Schema``` it will take you to the built in Swagger documentation for the full API spec.
+(Click your browser's "back" button to return to the pg_featureserv home screen)

 ### Conformance